 - Southwest, East and North bagua areas are excellent for the placement of your White Tara statue, embroidery or art image.

-- Never place your White Tara statue on the floor, in the kitchen or in the bathroom.
+- Never place your White Tara statue on the floor, in the kitchen or the bathroom.
 A height of at least 3 feet is recommended for the good feng shui placement of White Tara.

 - A personal altar can be an excellent space for your White Tara.